hbekel/bpp/README.md

 29 fori=0to1024:nexti:return
 </pre>

-All references to labels have been replaced by the actual line number for the respective label.
+As you can see, all references to labels have been replaced by the actual line number for the respective label and the file `screen.bpp` has been included.
 Also, spaces and rem statements have been stripped from the output.

+To convert this to a PRG file that can be run on the C64, use the petcat utility. petcat is also implemented as a filter, so we can simply use pipes and redirects:

+    $ bpp < example.bpp | petcat -w2 > example.prg

 ## Labels